 - Complaints from partners will be dealt with along alongside contracting terms.

-- Complaints can be raised informally (e.g. in day-to-day conversation with staff), which should be dealt with immediately to prevent any escalation of dissatisfaction.
+- Feedback and complaints can be raised informally (e.g. in day-to-day conversation with staff), which will be dealt with immediately to prevent any escalation of dissatisfaction.
 However, where this is not always possible, our escalation process will look to resolve complaints to a satisfactory outcome.

-- The first point of contact for complaints and disputes will be included in the employer’s written agreement and the apprentice’s commitment statement.
-Employers and learners will be encouraged to refer complaints and disputes to the first point of contact, although they have the option to refer complaints to any other member of staff if they should so choose.
-Complaints can be received in several ways, e.g. face to face, by email, in a formal letter, or by phone.
+- The first point of contact for feedback, complaints and disputes will be included in the employer’s written agreement and the learning agreement.
+Employers and learners will be encouraged to refer feedback, complaints and disputes to the first point of contact, although they have the option to refer complaints to any other member of staff if they should so choose.
+Feedback and complaints can be received in several ways, e.g. face to face, by email, in a formal letter, or by phone.
 It is therefore important to know the correct way to deal with a complaint to ensure satisfactory resolution.

-- Where a complaint is received it should be documented and forwarded by the member of staff who has received the complaint to a member of the Apprenticeship Management Team.
+- Where a complaint is received it should be documented and forwarded by the member of staff who has received the complaint to a member of the management team.
 The complaint is then formally logged and investigated.

 - Complainants must receive a response within 5 working days outlining suggestions to resolve their complaint.
 They will receive an acknowledgement within 2 working days of receipt of their complaint and a response within 5 working days outlining suggestions to resolve the complaint.
 They must be kept informed should their complaint take longer than 5 working days to investigate and respond to.

-- A manager allocated by the Apprenticeship Management Team will investigate the complaint.
+- A manager allocated by the management team will investigate the complaint.
 Where a complaint is made against a specific member of staff the investigating manager will ensure that the complaint is handled in line with our internal HR policies and procedures.
 Managers cannot investigate complaints where the grievance in question relates to their own conduct.
 In this instance an alternate manager will lead the investigation.

 - The investigating manager will seek to establish all pertinent facts regarding the grievance, if need be by reviewing relevant documentation and holding interviews with relevant parties.
 On completion of the investigation the manager responsible will send a formal response in writing to the complainant.
 The response will detail the findings from the investigation, and any resolution offered to the complainant, if applicable.